ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 This page describes how to get started with Flask, a "Python Microframework" for building web apps.

-More specifically, this page describes how to get started with Flask on your ACMS accounts, which requires a few adjustments to the standard tutorial.
+More specifically, this page describes how to get started with Flask on your ETS accounts, which requires a few adjustments to the standard tutorial.

 # Audience

 These notes were written for students in the CSE SPIS program at UC San Diego that want to learn about how to do basic web programming in Python using Flask.

-We will do this using the student's ACMS account, i.e. by logging into the systems on the server ieng6-240.ucsd.edu
+We will do this using the student's ETS account, i.e. by logging into the systems on the server ieng6-240.ucsd.edu

 For students in the SPIS academy program, we don't assume any prior background in Python or Unix.
 However, these notes will probably be used a few days into the program, when students have already gained some familiarity with at least a few simple concepts such as: